Maria is a Master Gardener, public health educator, grant-writer, artist, photographer, editor, & proofreader. She lives in coastal Alabama.

 Have you ever wondered why our flag has the colors it has?

 Our flags colors were not chosen randomly.
 There is, however, disagreement about how they were originally chosen.
-I have always been taught that red represents the blood shed to protect all of us who are citizens of this great nation.
-White represents purity.
-Blue represents freedom and liberty.
+I was taught the red represents the blood shed to protect all of us who are citizens of this great nation, white represents purity, and blue represents freedom and liberty.
 I also heard once upon a time, that the white represents the snow at Valley Forge, and how the men suffered that long, hard winter.

-Other reports state that the colors were taken from the Union Jack, the flag of our mother country.
-That they were originally used for the Great Seal of the United States of America, and were taken from the Great Seal to be used for our flag.
-More can be read about this in a post of Time Magazine at Why the U.S. Flag is Red, White, and Blue.
+Other reports state that the colors were taken from the Union Jack, the flag of our mother country, and that they were originally used for the Great Seal of the United States of America, and were taken from the Great Seal to be used for our flag.

 Need a New Flag and Banner Pole? - This is the type we use on the front of our home.

-Will you be displaying the American flag on Memorial Flag Day, July 4 (Independence Day), Labor Day, or Veterans' Day?
+Will you be displaying the American flag on Memorial Day, Flag Day, Independence Day, Labor Day, or Veterans' Day?
 Maybe on all of them?
 Do you fly your flag year-round?

-If you have more information about the laws regarding our flag, please feel free to share them.
-I will be glad to add them to this page.
-Thank you for visiting, and Happy Flag Day, Happy Independence Day, etc.
+If you have more information about the laws regarding our flag, please feel free to share it -- I will be glad to add it to this page.
+Thank you for visiting, and for proudly flying our flag.

 How Do You Display Our Flag? - Assuming, of course, you are an American citizen, or that you live here.